openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

        text is surrounded by two pairs of angle brackets (>>Question<<).
 Blank for questions that do not have an accessible label.

-       For problems that use the randomization setting in Studio, if a particular answer has not been selected since 6 Mar 2014, the ``question_text`` is blank for that answer.
+       For problems that use the **Randomization** setting in Studio, if a particular answer has not been selected since 6 Mar 2014, the ``question_text`` is blank for that answer.